-Today, we will be learning about how to use patterns.
+DAY 3 - Today you will learn about how to use patterns.

 Suggested Duration Activity and Description 5 minutes Vision involves identifying patterns, like combining pixels.
 Somehow we organize the flickering map of brightness and color into surfaces, textures, shapes and objects embedded in a three-dimensional space.
 This was the inspiration for a drawing technique called pointillism.
 Famous painters, such as Georges Pierre Seurat and Vincent van Gogh used this technique.
 And it is also used in computers and screens.
 Let's see how this works.
-10 minutes Decide on a design they would like to paint.
-You can try drawing a simple landscape or a portrait.
-Sketch that design with pencil.
-20 minutes Decide on the colors that their design will have.
+10 minutes Decide on a design you would like to paint.
+This can be very simple such as a rainbow or flower.
+Older learners can try drawing a simple landscape.
+Sketch that design with a pencil.
+20 minutes Decide on the colors that you design will have (ideally, no more than three).
 So, for instance, you will use green for the stem of the flower, and pink for the flower.
-Instead of filling the white space with traces, leave marks with a q-tip (if unavailable, you can use their fingers, but ideally you would use something with a finer tip) until most of the space has been filled.
-You can explore with leaving darker and lighter marks with the same color and/or combining two similar colors/two shades of the same color for the same part of the drawing.
-10 minutes After they have finished, let the paint dry, and do this exercise ("Zoom in" Thinking Routine).
-Use your own drawing and ask the questions to a family member: Make a tiny hole in a sheet of paper and place it on top of their drawing.
+Instead of filling the white space with traces, leave marks with your fingers until most of the space has been filled.
+You can explore by leaving darker and lighter marks with the same color and/or combining two similar colors/two shades of the same color for the same part of the drawing.
+10 minutes After you have finished, let the paint dry, and do this exercise ("Zoom in" Thinking Routine).
+Ask the questions to a family member or friend: Make a tiny hole in a sheet of paper and place it on top of your drawing.
 Ask: What do you see or notice?
 What is your hypothesis or interpretation of what this might be based on what you see or notice?
 Use the same sheet of paper, but make the hole a bit larger.
-Ask: what new things do you see or notice?
+Ask: What new things do you see or notice?
 How does this change your hypothesis or interpretation?
 Finally, without the paper, ask: What do you see or notice?
 What is your hypothesis or interpretation of what this might be based on what you see or notice?
-10 minutes This process of "zooming out" that you just did with their drawings is called "abstraction" and patterns help us do this.
+10 minutes This process of "zooming out" that you just did with your drawings is called "abstraction" and patterns help us do this.
 An abstraction involves the synthesis of particular facts or data into one general theory or picture about something.
 Abstraction is the opposite of specification or staying at the level of the details.
 Patterns help us move away from specifics to understand what is repeating and in what way.
 Without patterns, we would not be able to understand what we see around us!
-What kind of things do you think we can do with patterns when we understand them this way?
-Think for a few minutes, and write down your ideas.
-If in a them this way?
-Think for a few minutes, and write down your ideas.
-If in a classroom setting, share the ideas with everyone and write them on the board.
+What kind of things do you think we can do with patterns?
+Write down your ideas.

-Today you will begin to learn about a more "mathematical" exploration of patterns and learn about sequences.
+DAY 4 - Today you will begin a more "mathematical" exploration of patterns and learn about sequences